Caesiumhydroxid/JIT-8/README.md

-# JIT 8
+# 🖥️ JIT-8

-JIT 8 is a CHIP-8 just-in-time compiler to x86-64 (currently only supporting Linux, the only platform specific code is a sleep syscall).
-It is built using ASMJIT and SFML.
+JIT 8 is a CHIP-8 just-in-time compiler to x86-64 (currently only supporting Linux).

+Everything that is executed is compiled (no interpreter).
+No further optimizaion is occuring.
+On the Benchmarks it is faster the reference interpreter by a factor of ~10.

+For programs that use self-modifying code a lot, it can perform (much) worse than a basic interpreter.

-# Dependencies
+## Dependencies

 * [ASMJIT](https://asmjit.com/) for JIT compilation
 * [SFML](https://www.sfml-dev.org/) for Graphics

 ## Building

 The Project uses CMake:

 ```